 The second step should be to quantify if your doors actually can be adjusted.
 Unfortunately, they might need replacing entirely if they can’t be adjusted.
 This will depend largely on the age of the doors and how severe the damage is, if there is any damage, of course.

 As they are external doors, they will have been exposed to the elements.
 This means they’ll almost certainly have worn to some degree.
-This is especially likely if the doors are constructed from a less durable material, such as uPVC.
 The weather is not the only contributing factor, however, as general use might have worn down the tracking hardware.
 If the doors are practically falling out of the hardware, or have been weather damaged to the extent that they appear beyond saving, you might be better off replacing them.

 Otherwise, read on and we’ll teach you about adjusting bi-fold doors.